tresata/hackathonclt2018/README.md

 Here is the link to download puTTY for remote access to the data files.
 This is useful if you have a Windows computer.
 The download link is:

 https://www.putty.org/

+## Samba

+You can also use Samba to connect to the servers and download the data locally.
+The samba share is:

+smb://hack01.nscom.com/data

+Instructions for how to use Samba for apple devices can be found [here](https://support.apple.com/en-us/HT204445).
+Help for connecting to a Samba share on a windows device can be found [here](https://www.techrepublic.com/article/how-to-connect-to-linux-samba-shares-from-windows-10/).

 ## Data